Thoth1111/Alwyn_Portfolio/README.md

 > Describe how a new developer could make use of your project.

 To get a local copy up and running, follow these steps.
+-Fork the repository
+-Clone the repository or download the files to obtain a local version.
 ### Prerequisites

 In order to run this project you need: